collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Fork and Pull Diagram
+### Shared Repository Model

-If you cloned from a fork, when you push to "origin", you will be pushing to the fork.
+If you cloned from a shared repo, when you push to "origin", you will be pushing to the shared repo.

 </td></tr>